clementmlay/learningR/README.md

 # learningR

-The aim of this repo is to learn advanced R programming.
+The aim of this repository is to learn advanced R programming.

-content available in this repo is for learning purpose
+This repository contains the scripts, codes and data for practice